 At Classical Pursuits, we are always learning in community.
 We work together toward deeper understanding.
 If this kind of learning is new for you, know that you are not alone!
 We are always welcoming first-time participants, and can offer extra support to help you get started.
 Click here for more tips on preparing for seminar discussion.

 You don’t need any previous study or specialized knowledge to participate in any of our seminars.
-The only prerequisites are to do the reading and come with an open mind.
+The only prerequisites are to do the reading and come with a sense of curiosity.

 Online Presentations | Thursdays at 2 p.m.
 Eastern | Free!